Configure Multi-Geo support for Fabric Premium

-For new capacities, enable Multi-Geo by selecting a region other than the default region from the dropdown.
-Each available capacity shows the region where it's currently located, such as West Central US.
+Enable Multi-Geo by selecting a region other than the default region when you're creating a new capacity.
+Once a capacity's created, it shows the region where it's currently located.

-After you've created capacity, it remains in that region, and any workspaces created will have their content stored in that region.
+After you create a capacity, it remains in that region, and any workspaces created under it will have their content stored in that region.
 You can migrate workspaces from one region to another through the dropdown on the workspace settings screen.

 You see this message to confirm the change.

-During migration, certain operations might fail, such as publishing new datasets or scheduled data refresh.
+During migration, certain operations might fail, such as publishing new semantic models or scheduled data refresh.